 - Chest x-ray

-- CT (computerized tomography) scan (a type of imaging) of the head, if head injury is suspected
+- CT scan of the head, if head injury or bleeding is suspected

 - Toxicology (poison and drug) screening